 MS in Clinical Laboratory Sciences Course Descriptions

-- The program’s primary goal is to provide advanced training to licensed CLS or CLS-license eligible professionals.
+- The program’s primary goal is to provide advanced training to licensed CLS, CLS-license eligible, or MLT professionals.

 - A 30-unit, non-thesis program